 The synchronization issue is important, and is best understood in terms of how the software works.
 Two programs are required.
 On the client, a GUI (Graphical User Interface) is used to specify which fields are of interest, and which records to retrieve.
 On the server, a separate program interprets the request and does all the data retrieval.
 But the fields available always have to be the same in both sides of the program.
 Adding a new field to the database (and, implicitly, to reports) requires modification of the client side to specify a new item that could be used in a report definition, and the server code has to be taught how to retrieve that data.

 To understand how DynaCRUX works, it is helpful to consider how a report is run.
-We will assume that a report is already defined and stored in the database.
+We will assume that a report is already defined and stored in the database or on the server file system.
 Defining and editing of reports is a separate issue, but almost any XML editor could be used.
 (A template-driven user interface is more useful, of course.)
 In general, the steps are as follows.
 Remember that the client side runs in a browser.

 Here we have a "restaurant-style" wine list.
 The varietals (Merlot, Pinot Noir, etc.) are used as groups.
 Not only are they sorted first, but note that the name of each varietal appears only once as a heading.
 In contrast, the vintage year is used in sorting but is not used for grouping.
 The name of the vintner is also a sort term.
 So if you look at the Pinot Noir part of the table, you will see that the years are in order, and three of the wines are from 2004.
 The vintage year is repeated - every line has the vintage year displayed.
 Within each vintage year, the vintner names appear in alphabetic order, so this was also part of a sort.
 And, as with vintage year, they appear in every line of the table.
 The repetition of the information is a clue that this was an "order-by" term, rather than a "group-by" term.

-Ideally, a GUI is used to define the report, as it can be easily constrained to only those fields that are meaningful to retrieve.
+Ideally, the Report Builder app is used to define the report, as it can be easily constrained to only those fields that are meaningful to retrieve.
+It is also guaranteed to produce a syntactically-correct output file.
 A field is not restricted to something that is actually in the database, as you sometimes will want to retrieve something that does not have a specific table and column name, or you might wish to retrieve a named group of fields.
 The template definition understands how to address this problem, and we will discuss this further in a later section.

 Depending on the type of the control, there will be additional nodes that define how the control is to built and what values are allowed.
-These should always include a <name> node, but the structure will look different for different controls.
-Consider the following definition:
+These should always include the <xname> node, but the structure will look different for different controls.
+Consider the following definition of a simple checkbox control:

 <controls>